This video contains graphic content.

 11/2020 - CONTRA COSTA VALUE STREAM MAPPING

-We are pleased to report that the Contra Costa County Community Crisis Response Value Stream Mapping process, in which our members were part of the team, identified and prioritized these areas of focus for next steps:
+The Contra Costa County Community Crisis Response Value Stream Mapping process, which included members of our team, identified and prioritized these areas of focus for next steps:

 Identifying a single number to call for behavioral health crisis response